interserver/mailbaby-api-samples/openapi-client/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val subject : kotlin.String = subject_example // kotlin.String | The Subject of the email
 val body : kotlin.String = body_example // kotlin.String | The contents of the email
+val from : kotlin.String = from_example // kotlin.String | The email address of who this email will be sent from.
 val to : kotlin.String = to_example // kotlin.String | The email address of who this email will be sent to.
-val from : kotlin.String = from_example // kotlin.String | The email address of who this email will be sent from.
-val id : kotlin.Long = 789 // kotlin.Long | The ID of your mail order this will be sent through.
+val id : kotlin.Int = 56 // kotlin.Int | The ID of your mail order this will be sent through.
 val toName : kotlin.String = toName_example // kotlin.String | The name or title of who this email is being sent to.
 val fromName : kotlin.String = fromName_example // kotlin.String | The name or title of who this email is being sent from.
 try {
-    val result : GenericResponse = apiInstance.sendMailById(subject, body, to, from, id, toName, fromName) println(result)
+    val result : GenericResponse = apiInstance.sendMailById(subject, body, from, to, id, toName, fromName) println(result)
 } catch (e: ClientException) {
     println("4xx response calling DefaultApi#sendMailById")